Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Future Quest Grant Application.md

 #### Problem Description
 In one or two sentences describe the problem.
 - The efficacy of the ReFi movement is severly constrained by the politics of markets, science and technology.
-Effective intervention demands new sense-making capabilities that harmonise and integrate these multi-stakeholder landscapes; the challenge is governance which requires communicating with, and educating, the community about pragmatic intervention points that drive forward momentum in the refi space.
+Effective intervention demands new sense-making capabilities that harmonise and integrate these multi-stakeholder landscapes; the challenge is governance coordination which requires communicating with - and educating - the community about the pragmatic intervention points to drive forward momentum in refi (beyond carbon).
 - %% The value of regeneration is implicit; it's embodied in the qualities of a well functioning ecosystem.
 The accounting and evaluation of such implicit qualities has become a bottleneck for place based regenerative economies because they lack ways to engage with the wider economy.
 We need ReFinancial Innovation! %%

 #### Solution Description
 In one or two sentences describe the solution
-- Semantic impact markets that channel stakeholder conversations from applied research towards the implementation of (re)composable semantic data structures on distributed ledger technology in order to unlock the regenerative potential of institutional grade investment vehicles and funnel finance upstream towards environmental stewardship through an iterative process of progressive approximation (aka factually measurable efficacy of values and indicators like ESGs/SDGs).
+- Semantic impact markets are capable of channeling stakeholder conversations from applied research towards the implementation of (re)composable data structures on distributed ledger technology; unlocking the regenerative potential of institutional grade investment vehicles and funneling finance upstream towards environmental stewardship and methodology research (aka evaluating the factual efficacy of MRV measures and indicators like ESGs/SDGs).
 - %% Make qualitative values investable by aggregating vernacular heuristics into Markov blankets for active inferencing and evaluation against the free energy principal; anything above unity (baseline) constitutes increasing harmony/regeneration.
 Such complex forms of eco-asset can warp market mechanisms into positive sum games that value the harmonisation of people and planet. %%

 #### Concept Description
 In one or two sentences describe the quest to achieve said solution.
-- We are reconciling the components of a global techonology stack (DLT) through facilitation, communication and education as our core offering because we believe that coordinating informed collaboration is necessary to move the refi space beyond its numerous complexities in a harmonious way.
+- We are reconciling the components of a global techonology stack (DLT) through facilitation, communication and education as our core offering as we believe that coordinating informed collaborations are necessary to move the refi space beyond its numerous complexities in a harmonious way.
 In particular we are focused on the field of active inferencing and the use of community articulated markov blankets to enable multi-perspective methodology evaluation and eco-credit interoperability.
 - %% The specific function of LunarPunk_Labs is to facilitate conversations into data structures that enable impact evaluation.
 We are acting as a market maker that codifies espoused values into Markov blankets for state modeling and active inferencing.
 Our pipeline looks as follows: Convene projects > Demonstrate facilitation style > Sense making sessions for specific projects > Articulating functional specifications for development > Development hand off. %%

 #### Estimated CO2 (if known)